Rising-Cloud-Examples/bp-python-task/README.md

 the docs [here](https://risingcloud.com/docs/task-api).

 #### With Our CLI
+You may also test your deployment with our CLI.
+The Rising Cloud CLI has some built in functions that allow you to queue jobs and view results.
 - You can post a job to your task with our CLI using the `risingcloud jobs post` command.
 By default, this will send whatever is in `./request.json`, but you can specify a custom file location with the `--request` flag.